Freedom of information: Freedom of information laws

 In June 2006, nearly 70 countries had freedom of information legislation applying to information held by government bodies and in certain circumstances to private bodies.
 In 19 of these countries, the freedom of information legislation also applied to private bodies.
 Access to information was increasingly recognised as a prerequisite for transparency and accountability of governments, as facilitating consumers' ability to make informed choices, and as safeguarding citizens against mismanagement and corruption.
 This has led an increasing number of countries to enact freedom of information legislation in the past 10 years.
 In recent years, private bodies have started to perform functions which were previously carried out by public bodies.
-Privatisation and de-regulation saw banks, telecommunications companies, hospitals and universities being run by private entities, leading to demands for the extension of freedom of information legislation to cover private bodies.
+Privatisation and deregulation saw banks, telecommunications companies, hospitals and universities being run by private entities, leading to demands for the extension of freedom of information legislation to cover private bodies.

 While there has been an increase in countries with freedom of information laws, their implementation and effectiveness vary considerably across the world.
-The Global Right to Information Rating is a programme providing advocates, legislators, reformers with tools to assess the strength of a legal framework.
+The Global Right to Information Rating is a programme providing advocates, legislators, and reformers with tools to assess the strength of a legal framework.
 In measuring the strength and legal framework of each country's freedom of information law using the Right to Information Rating, one notable trend appears.
-Largely regardless of geographic location, top scoring countries tend to have younger laws.
+Largely regardless of geographic location, top-scoring countries tend to have younger laws.
 According to the United Nations Secretary General’s 2017 report on the Sustainable Development Goals, to which UNESCO contributed freedom of information-related information, of the 109 countries with available data on implementation of freedom of information laws, 43 per cent do not sufficiently provide for public outreach and 43 per cent have overly-wide definitions of exceptions to disclosure, which run counter to the aim of increased transparency and accountability.